Hell to Pay (2011 film): Plot

 "The Money Collector" (Charles Santore) is a Los Angeles debt collector with a short fuse who burns too many bridges and now must leave town before he gets himself killed.
 The film's narrative revolves around his life and the low-life scum that he encounters in his everyday life.
-When he's not collecting money, threatening people in broad daylight, or getting blowjobs from hookers, he's often being scolded by the underworld crime boss that he works for.
-His family life isn't much better.
+When he is not collecting money, threatening people in broad daylight, or getting blowjobs from hookers, he is often being scolded by the underworld crime boss that he works for.
+His family life is not much better.
 His estranged wife and deadbeat father only come around when they need money and the only person in his life that he trusts is his mentor, a former collector who gives him a chance to get out of the racket before things take a turn for the worse.
-Of course he doesn't take his mentor's advice which tragically leads to the most stable person in his world being murdered on the direct orders of his own boss.
+Of course he does not take his mentor's advice, which leads to the most stable person in his world being murdered on the direct orders of his own boss.
 This act of betrayal sets in motion the film's climatic showdown.